prometheus/docs/content/docs/operating/security.md

 Prometheus is maintained by volunteers, not by a company.
 Therefore, fixing on security issues is done on a best-effort basis.
-We strive to fix security issues in less than 7 days.
+We strive to fix security issues in less than 7 days for the following repositories: prometheus, alertmanager, node_exporter and blackbox_exporter.

 ## Prometheus